Create Account

 Includes all comments and posts.
 Mentions per user per ticker capped at one per hour.

 Thanks for your post.
-We recently updated our rules to ask that all investment strategy discussion be kept within the weekly discussion post.
+We ask that all investment strategy discussion be kept within the weekly discussion post pinned at the top of the sub.

 This post/comment has been removed for violating rule #2. - In regard to securities and investments